sipeed/sipeed_wiki/docs/hardware/en/maix/m1s/other/start.md

 <img src="./../../../../zh/maix/m1s/other/assets/start/udisk_burn.gif" alt="udisk_burn" style="transform:rotate(0deg);">

 After succeed dragging the firmware bin into removable disk, the board will reboot and the u-disk is removed.

-Try to repower this board if its not working well after burning firmware.
+Because of the different bl702 firmwares, clicking the RST key to boot M1S Dock maybe necessary.
+[Click me](https://wiki.sipeed.com/hardware/en/maix/m1s/other/start.html#bl702-firmware-difference) to see the differences between BL702 firmwares.

 ### Burn via UART